 - Resumé Development

 Resume Writing and Interviewing

-We have completed significant research — benchmarking with top business schools and key employers — to develop a resume template that provides key information employers want in the format that works best for them.
-Before you begin your job or internship search, prepare your resume in our unique Moore School template — instructions for using the template are also available.
-Your Moore School resume will require a critique and approval by our staff during on-call hours.
-An approved resume is required to attend the Moore School Business Expo and other career events.
+We have completed significant research — benchmarking with top business schools and key employers — to develop resume formats that provide key information employers want in the format that works best for them.
+Before you begin your job or internship search, build your resumé in one of the approved Moore School samples found in the Moore School sophomore, junior, senior or graduate community in the Career Management section of Blackboard.

-We offer a variety of resources to assist in your job search and career planning, including online assessments, resume critique and mock interviews.
+We offer a variety of resources to assist in your job search and career planning, including online assessments, resumé critiques and mock interviews.